Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 Try to keep your mind on this single-point focus of your breath.
 Since the breath is always happening right now in the present moment, we use the breath as the 'object' for our meditation, to bring us into the present moment.
 The breath is also a helpful object to use because it's a way to connect our mind with our body.

 If any thoughts come into your mind, visualize the thoughts being like clouds in the sky, drifting in and drifting by.
 Be a watcher of the thoughts, as if you are separate from the thoughts.
 Do not identity with the thoughts as being you.
 Do not attach yourself to the thoughts or create a story out of the thoughts in your mind.
-Just notice the thoughts in a non-judgmental way, and gently bring your mind focus back to your breath, your meditation object.
+Just notice the thoughts in a non-judgmental way, and gently bring your mind focus back to your breath, your meditation object, which is neutral with no judgement good or bad, right or wrong.

 Now that you are beginning to understand and notice all the thoughts and activity in your mind, you are ready to begin training your mind!
 One aspect of training the mind, that we already talked about, was to bring the mind to that single point focus, the breath.
 We can also train our mind by bringing our focus now to a virtue such as love, kindness or compassion.
 This method of meditation is called placement meditation whereby we place our mind focus on a state of mind we would like to manifest.